top of page

 Hi, I'm Whitney

-I’m a therapist who believes you deserve more than survival mode.
-I help women untangle old patterns, understand the roots of what they’re carrying, and feel more connected to themselves again.
-My style is collaborative and grounded.
-Think less “clinical formality,” more two humans doing meaningful work together.
+I'm a therapist who believes you deserve more than survival mode.
+I help women untangle old patterns, understand the roots of what they're carrying, and feel more connected to themselves again, especially after emotionally unsafe or abusive relationships

 Why I Do This Work

-After serving hundreds of women and children in the domestic violence space, I witnessed first hand how trauma can shake a life apart.
-The self blame.
+Before opening my private practice, I spent years working in the domestic violence space, supporting hundreds of women and children navigating the aftermath of abuse.
+I witnessed firsthand how trauma can shake a life apart.
+The self-blame.
 The shame.
 The constant questioning of your own reality.
-But, I’ve also been grateful to see the other side of the process.
+But I've also been privileged to see the other side of the process.
 The resilience.
 The breakthroughs.
-The quiet moments of “I am enough” and “I deserve goodness.”
-These moments are why I do what I do.
+The quiet moments of "I am enough" and "I deserve goodness."

-Before becoming a therapist, I worked in national mental health organizations supporting policy initiatives, leading large-scale awareness campaigns, and partnering with media and corporate leaders to make mental health more accessible.
-Those years taught me the importance of early intervention and shaped the way I show up for my clients today.
-You don’t have to wait for a crisis to deserve support.
+Before becoming a therapist, I worked at the intersection of mental health and systems change.
+I led policy initiatives, designed large-scale awareness campaigns, and partnered with media and corporate leaders to make mental health more accessible nationwide.
+That macro-level work taught me how critical early intervention is, and it shaped the way I show up for my clients today.
+You don't have to wait for a crisis to deserve support.

 How I Work